dagster-io/dagster/examples/experimental/project_fully_featured_v2_resources/README.md

 AWS_KEY_ACCESS_ID and AWS_SECRET_ACCESS_KEY must get you access to s3 buckets (currently hardcoded to hackernews-elementl-prod and hackernews-elementl-dev).
 It cannot require AWS temporary credentials (AWS_SESSION_TOKEN) because of the way that pyspark is configured.

 You must have snowflake credentials to database DEMO_DB and DEMO_DB_STAGING.
-Within that database you must have full access to the schema at schema.SNOWFLAKE_SCHEMA.
+Within that database you must have full access to the schema at schema.SNOWFLAKE_SCHEMA (core).